What is the outcome you need to achieve?

 - workers*

-- other health professionals*.
+other health professionals*.
 These people need to be involved in planning activities if the older person wants or needs them to (Outcome 2.1).
-For example, you should inform family members, carers and substitute decision-makers* when an older person transfers to and from hospital or between service providers.
+For example, you should inform supporters and others they wish to involve, when an older person transfers to and from hospital or between service providers.
 This makes sure they understand any relevant changes to care and services.

 - the transition is planned and coordinated.
-The transition process* needs to be documented in line with the information management system* (Outcome 2.7).
+You need to document the transition process* needs to be documented in line with the information management system* (Outcome 2.7).
 You need to communicate the transition process* to the older person and those involved in their care and services.
 Do this using your communication system* (Outcome 3.3).
 This supports continuity of care and services for the older person.

-For residential care providers, the guidance for Outcome 7.2 has more information on managing transitions for older people.
+For residential service providers, the guidance for Outcome 7.2 has more information on managing transitions for older people.

 Make sure workers* have the time, support, resources and skills to coordinate care and services.